mcc-us/ea/_questions/q-residency-status2.md

 A. Green Card holders can only choose between “Married Filing Separately” or “Single”.
 B. Green Card holders use the same filing statuses as U.S. citizens, unless they live outside the United States for more than one year.
 C. Green Card holders can opt to be treated as unmarried nonresidents if they choose.
-D. Green Card holders are U.S. residents by default, and can use all the same filing statuses available to U.S. citizens. correct
+D. Green Card holders are U.S. residents by default, and can use all the same filing statuses available to U.S. citizens.

 Correct Answer Explanation for D: